keymanapp/keyboards/README.md

   - Copy the URL
   - Go to: <https://download-directory.github.io/>
   - Paste the URL into the field and press Enter
-  - The files for the keyboard are zipped up and offers for download as: `keymanapp keyboards master release-a_ausephon.zip`
+  - The files for the keyboard are zipped up and offered for download as: `keymanapp keyboards master release-a_ausephon.zip`
   - Rename the file to `ausephon.zip` and save (Or save first, then rename).
   - Unzip `ausephon.zip` to get the keyboard project folder ausephon with all of its files and subfolders.